 - Invoices can be paid by BACS transfer, cheque or online payment.

 Please contact us for details.

+The Chartered Institute of Horticulture is open to any professional within the horticultural industry, from those at the beginning of their education or career, to those already well established within the field.
 Its membership comprises, and represents, those that are involved in amenity horticulture, parks, landscaping, botanic/heritage gardens, and the full range of horticulture within leisure industries as well as those producing, managing, growing and marketing all edible and decorative horticultural crops, allied research, education and consultancy.
 It also includes those working in associated supply industries and students taking their first steps into horticulture.

 The Institute runs an annual Young Horticulturist of the Year competition and is involved with Grow Careers, a non profit initiative set up with a group of influential organisations to inform people about horticultural careers and the range of fantastic opportunities on offer.